bazaarvoice/bv-ui-core/lib/bvFetch/README.md

 ## The following methods are provided:

 ## BvFetch Parameters
-`toCache (Function):` A function that takes the API response JSON as input and returns a boolean indicating whether to cache the response or not.
+`shouldCache (Function):` A function that takes the API response JSON as input and returns a boolean indicating whether to cache the response or not.
 This allows you to implement custom logic based on the response content.
 If caching is desired, the function should return true; otherwise, false.

 `cacheName (String):` Optional.
 Specifies the name of the cache to be used.
 If not provided, the default cache name 'bvCache' will be used.